 Best Practices Tools (a) Documenting the impact of COVID-19 on tenure track/tenured faculty and non tenure track faculty respectively and (b) Impact of COVID-19 on Faculty: What can Purdue Do? referenced by Chronicle of Higher Education:

 Invited Commentary and Analysis on project, Women Empowered in Science.
-Final year project by Yasmin Wafai, hosted by the Subramanian Lab, University of Bath, UK.
+Final year project by Yasmin Wafai, University of Bath, UK.
 See here

 My projects focus on how the disadvantaged organize to make claims to basic needs and rights.
 As a leading scholar in the areas of gender, my projects examine the contentious nature of the politics of gender, caste, and class issues surrounding rights – the management and control of resources such as water and land and access to health care specifically the politics of HIV prevention.
 I have published three gender-related books and a fourth and most recent one on environmental justice.
 I have taught courses about gender and social movements around the world.
 I have received teaching awards at the department and college level.